 Popular things to do in Ontario

-Build your own Toronto experience with the freedom of our hop-on-hop-off city tour aboard a London-style double decker bus or trolley.
-Let the friendly and knowledgeable tour guides educate you on the fun facts and history of Toronto as they take you through the city with stops at / near all major hotels in the downtown area.
-The ticket also includes a free boat tour (available seasonally) of the Toronto Harbour and Islands.
+Build your own Toronto experience with the freedom onboard the hop-on-hop-off city tour.
+Let the friendly and knowledgeable tour guides educate you on the fun facts and history of Toronto as they take you through the city with stops near all major hotels in the downtown area.
+The ticket also includes a free boat tour of the Toronto Harbour and Islands (available seasonally) .
 Let the tour company with over 100 years of experience introduce you the history and excitement that is Toronto!

 A guided tour with a difference!
 After a few minutes training, you will easily glide through the district on your Segway for a tour with friendly and knowledgeable guides.
 Toronto was once home to the largest distillery in the British Empire and has the largest collection of industrial Victorian buildings in Canada.
 This district now has unique shops, galleries, cafes and restaurants.